percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

     kubectl get psmdb-backup <BACKUP_NAME> -n <YOUR_NAMESPACE> -o yaml | grep error

-If you encounter any of the following errors, we have prepared a list of [workarounds]() to ensure you don’t get stuck with your backups:
+Here are some potential errors you could encounter:

 - `starting deadline exceeded`
 - `'couldn''t get response from all shards: convergeClusterWithTimeout: 33s:`

+We have prepared a list of [workarounds]() to ensure you don’t get stuck with your backups.